list of talks

 Week 7, June 7th

-“Post-traumatic stress disorder: The role of episodic memory”
+“Post-traumatic stress disorder: The role of an episodic memory”

 Prof Yair Bar-Haim, Tel Aviv University, Israel